Summer 2015 Flex Program

 - Ends with a final flexible schedule during the work week ending on

-holiday on Friday, July 4, and so will remain a 30-hour work week with 7.5 hours
+July 4th holiday, and so will remain a 30-hour work week with 7.5 hours

 What are the advantages of a Flexible Schedule?

 Flexible schedules work best when they meet both department/University